 You can also use regular expression for folders, in File Include Criteria and File Exclude Criteria fields.
-For example, if you enter $h^/.txt$ in File Include Criteria field and C:/Gmdata in File Base Location field, it will search for all .txt file inside all directories which starts from h under C:\Gmdata.
+For example, if you enter $h^/^$.txt in File Include Criteria field and C:/Gmdata in File Base Location field, it will search for all .txt file inside all directories which starts from h under C:\Gmdata.

 - 10. When Adeptia Server is installed on Windows Operating System, File Polling uses windows service to connect to remote machine to access any file.
 It just connects once and uses the same connection with the same User ID and Password (which is stored in the cache) every time.
-If you want to enforce the validation of User ID and Password every time while accessing the file on a remote machine, check Use VFS checkbox. - 11.
-Enter username and password in the User ID and Password fields respectively.
-Then, reenter the password in the Confirm Password field. - 12.
-Enter the time interval, the file polling service will check for the arrival of any file or modification of existing file in the Polling Frequency field.
-Enter the digit in the Frequency field and select the unit of time i.e. seconds, minutes or hours etc from the Duration dropdown list.
+If you want to enforce the validation of User ID and Password every time while accessing the file on a remote machine, select the Use VFS checkbox. - 11.
+Enter username and password in the textboxes User ID and Password respectively.
+Then, re-enter the password in the textbox Confirm Password. - 12.
+Enter the time interval, the file polling service will check for the arrival of any file or modification of existing file in the textbox Polling Frequency.
+Enter the digit in the Frequency field and select the unit of time i.e. seconds, minutes or hours etc. from the Duration dropdown list.

-- 13. Enter the file stable time in the File Stable Time field.
+- 13. Enter the file stable time in the textbox File Stable Time.
 This is applicable only when user selects On FileModified in trigger type.
 Polling will wait for the above specified time to become a file stable. - 14.
-Enter the expiry time in the Expiry Time field.
-After expiry time process flow does not poll for the file.
+Enter the expiry time in the textbox Expiry Time.
+After expiry time process flow does not poll for the file. - 0